Norah Jeruto: Career

-2022
+2022–present

-On May 28, 2022, at the Prefontaine Classic in Eugene, Oregon (third stop of the Diamond league) she ran the third fastest time ever by a woman at the 3000m steeplechase in 8.57.98. setting a world lead.
+On May 28, 2022, at the Prefontaine Classic in Eugene, Oregon (third stop of the Diamond League) she ran the third fastest time ever by a woman at the 3000m steeplechase in 8.57.98. setting a world lead.
 She could've shaved half a second of that time as she thought she crossed the line 2–3 meters before the actual finish line.

-On 20 July, she became the first athlete representing Kazakhstan to win at the World Championships in Eugene, establishing a new championship and national record of 8:53.02 in the same Hayward Field.
+On 20 July, she became the first athlete representing Kazakhstan to win a gold medal at the World Athletics Championships, establishing a new championship and national record of 8:53.02 in the process at the same Hayward Field in Eugene.

+In April 2023, she was provisionally suspended by the Athletics Integrity Unit for the use of an unidentified prohibited substance/method from her biological passport (ABP) data.
+Jeruto's explanation of COVID-19 and ulcers affecting blood samples was deemed plausible and she was acquitted with the suspension lifted in November 2023 by the independent World Athletics Disciplinary Tribunal.
+Although World Athletics appealed against the decision, the CAS dismissed their appeal in June 2024.

+Jeruto placed ninth in the final of the 3000m steeplechase at the 2024 Olympics in Paris.